Conversion of ROBE scanners to LED

 I apologize for my english.
 I have problems with it and know language only in present time.
 But i hope that information in this post is more important than my english.
 If you see hard mistakes or typos — you can send them to me by pressing Ctrl+Enter.
 Thank you.

-Also, my blog is Russian.
-If you want to write me — please use my emal: email@example.com.
-Because sometimes i recieve SPAM emails in English — please set topic of the email to something readable.
+Also, my blog in Russian.
+If you want to write me — please use my emal: firstname.lastname@example.org.
+Because sometimes I recieve SPAM emails in English — please set topic of the email to something readable.
 If you want to comment this post — you may register on my blog.

 In my childhood my father worked in theatre and i saw many performances and shows (ex. christmas).
 All of them impressed me and i try to create my own projectors from carton boxes and lamps.
 At one of christmas shows i saw strange devices that radical differents of projectors i know: they moved light beam, change it’s colour and patterns.
 Few years ago i know that these devices called «Scanners».
 I start search pictures of them from internet and determine that scanners i saw in my childhood was ROBE Scan 575 XT (on 575 W MSD lamp).